pcastr0/pcastr0/README.md

 ## 💻 About Me

 I am a Full Stack Software Engineer with extensive expertise in building cloud-native applications and designing headless/composable commerce architectures.
-I have a strong focus on observability and monitoring, and I am deeply passionate about troubleshooting, debugging logs, and resolving issues or bugs.
+I have a strong focus on DevOps practices, observability and monitoring, and I am deeply passionate about troubleshooting, debugging logs, and resolving issues or bugs.
 I also enjoy experimenting with computer hardware in my spare time.
 I thrive on working on innovative projects and am eager to contribute to open-source communities.

 ## 🔧 Technologies & Tools